meadowface/raspbian-qemu/README.md

 ```
 # Install requirements, this only needs to be done once and is the only
-# thing that requires root.
+# thing that requires root until writing the image to an SD card.
 $ sudo apt install python3 patch make gcc-arm-linux-gnueabihf gcc bc parted e2fsprogs qemu-system-arm git

 # Build a kernel binary.